MingZeY/TypedRPC/README.md

     // Inject context using TypedRPCContextSymbol
     [TypedRPCContextSymbol]: TypedRPCContext | null = null;

+    /**
-    // For safety, must use @TypedRPCAPIDefine.method() to mark method as RPC method in service usage
+     * For safety, must use @TypedRPCAPIDefine.method() to mark method as RPC method in service usage
+     * You need set experimentalDecorators:true in tsconfig.json
+     */
     @TypedRPCAPIDefine.method()
     add(a: number, b: number): number {
         // Access context